Cold Stream Dam

 A lake was created in the 1800s by damming Cold Stream.
-The dam was damaged by a historic flood on St. Patrick’s Day 1936 that sent water throughout much of downtown.
+The dam was damaged by a historic flood on St. Patrick’s Day 1936.
+The dam was repaired, but in the years afterward regular maintenance often was ignored and it fell into disrepair.

-For decades, the lake was a popular area for swimming during the summer.
-For safety reasons, swimming is no longer permitted, but the lake remains a popular spot for fishing.
+For decades, the lake and its beach was a popular area for swimming during the summer.
+For safety reasons, swimming is no longer permitted at the lake but fishing is allowed.
 The recreation area has a playground, picnic pavilions, and a bandstand.

 The dam area is a featured location for Philipsburg’s Heritage Days summer celebration.
 Live music, Civil War reenactments, a fireworks display, and other activities are held at the park.

-During the Christmas season, the dam is the site for the giant image of Santa Claus that has been displayed for more than 50 years.
-The 37-foot-tall Santa, with a 16-foot-tall bag of toys, as well as toy soldiers, was built by Bill Adams of the Philipsburg American Legion post and is a beloved tradition for residents.
+During the Christmas season, the dam is the site of the giant image of Santa Claus, a beloved tradition in Centre County.
+The 37-foot-tall Santa, with a 16-foot-tall bag of toys as well as toy soldiers, was built by Bill Adams of the Philipsburg and was a project of American Legion Post 437.

 Sources: